tulasidamarla/algorithms-and-data-structures/sorting alogirthms/heapsort.md

 </table>
 </body>
 </html>

+Binary Tree Types
+- Strict binary tree --> Any node in the tree will have either 0 or 2 sub nodes. <br>
+- Complete binary tree --> There will be no null nodes from root to last leaf node. <br>
+- Full binary tree --> Its a complete binary tree with all leaf nodes at same level. <br>

 Binary Tree properties
 -
 - Height of a tree is the no of edges between root node to longest leaf node.<br>